Charles Manson’s Grandson Reveals How Infamous Cult Leader Died

 It was well-known that his health had been declining over the past few years, however his family was not forthcoming with the media in discussing what was wrong with him.

-At the time of his death, the media reported that he was very ill and needed surgery, but not stable enough to undergo it.
+At the time of his death, the media reported that he was very ill and needed surgery, but not stable enough to undergo the procedure.
 He also received a blood transfusion to help keep him alive, but it was reportedly not enough.

 The famous cult leader’s grandson, Jason Freeman, revealed that Charles Manson had been suffering from cancer for the past year and had received hospital treatment in the past.
 However, he stated it wasn’t something his family told people.